buddhist-uni/buddhist-uni.github.io/_content/articles/modern-japanese-buddhology_kiyota.md

 > Japanese Buddhology today is highly  specialized,  placing  great emphasis  on  intense  textual  studies.

-How Chinese, and Western, scholastic approaches have informed the contemporary approach to Buddhist Studies in Japan.
+How Chinese and Western scholastic approaches have informed the contemporary approach to Buddhist Studies in Japan.